apache/arrow/c_glib/README.md

 > [!WARNING]
 >
-> When building GLib, it typically uses the Arrow library installed via brew.
+> When building Arrow GLib, it typically uses the Arrow C++ installed via Homebrew.
 However, this can lead to build failures
-> if there are mismatches between the changes in Arrow's GLib and CPP libraries.
+> if there are mismatches between the changes in Arrow's GLib and C++ libraries.
 To resolve this, you may need to
-> reference the Arrow CPP library built locally.
+> reference the Arrow C++ library built locally.
 In such cases, use the `-Darrow_cpp_build_dir`
 > and `-Darrow_cpp_build_type` options with the `meson setup` command to explicitly specify the library path.
 >
 > ```bash